Hakea pulvinifera

-Hakea pulvinifera is a small, prickly shrub in the family Proteaceae, found only on one rocky hillside near Gunnedah in New South Wales, Australia.
+Hakea pulvinifera, also known as Lake Keepit Hakea, is a small, prickly shrub in the family Proteaceae, found only on one rocky hillside at Lake Keepit near Gunnedah in New South Wales, Australia.
 The species was first described in 1962, believed extinct in 1971 and rediscovered in 1988.
 The entire species may be of only one genetically unique individual.
+It is one of only two Hakea species that reproduce solely through basal shoots or 'suckering', reducing genetic variation.

 Description

 Hakea pulvinifera is a shrub which grows to about 4 m high and has thick, tessellated bark.
 The leaves are 10 cm long, divided into two to nine segments each 2-4 cm long and 2 mm wide, each ending in a sharp point.
 The flowers are arranged in groups of forty to fifty creamy-white and green flowers in leaf axils.
 Flowering occurs from September to November but the pollen grains are shrivelled and empty.
 Fruit have never been seen on plants of this species.
+This species only reproduces naturally through suckering and the entire population may consist of one or a few clones.
+Fresh, fixed and dried flowers tested have been found to be sterile, with no evidence of viable pollen, suggesting that the species cannot reproduce from seed.
+Instead, they regenerate by suckering from roots running below the soil surface.

 Taxonomy and naming

 This species was first formally described by Australian taxonomic botanist Lawrence Alexander Sidney Johnson in 1962 and the description was published in Contributions from the New South Wales National Herbarium.
 The specific epithet is from the Latin pulvinus meaning "cushion", "pad" or "pillow" and fero meaning "to bear" or "to carry" referring to the swelling at the base of the leaf.